soutothales/knowledge-extractor/README.md

 # LLM Knowledge Extractor – README

 ## Overview
-LLM Knowledge Extractor is a FastAPI microservice that ingests unstructured text, summarizes it with an LLM (OpenAI, Anthropic, or a mock), derives topics and sentiment, computes top‑3 noun keywords locally (rule‑based), and persists results to Supabase.
+LLM Knowledge Extractor is a FastAPI microservice that ingests unstructured text, summarizes it with an LLM (Ollama, OpenAI, Anthropic, or a mock), derives topics and sentiment, computes top‑3 noun keywords locally (rule‑based), and persists results to Supabase.
 It exposes two endpoints: `POST /analyze` and `GET /search?topic=...`.

 ---